Positive Character Traits Education

 - Good citizenship, including patriotism, concern for the common good and the community, responsible decision-making skills, and respect for authority and the law

 - School pride

-In accordance with the rules adopted by the SBOE, school districts and open-enrollment charter schools are required to provide instruction in the TEKS for positive character traits at least once during each of the following grade bands: kindergarten-grade 2, grades 3-5, grades 6-8, and grades 9-12.
+In accordance with the rules adopted by the SBOE, school districts and open-enrollment charter schools are required to provide instruction in the TEKS for positive character traits and personal skills at least once during each of the following grade bands: kindergarten-grade 2, grades 3-5, grades 6-8, and grades 9-12.
 Schools may provide the required instruction in a variety of arrangements, including through a stand-alone course or by integrating the positive character traits standards in the TEKS for one or more courses or subject areas at the appropriate grade levels.